Child psychotherapy: Parent–infant psychotherapy

 The therapist's role is as an observer and an interpreter of the interaction between the infant and the parent.
-He might share some of his thoughts about the behavior of the child with the parent and by doing so offering the parent an alternative way of experiencing the child.
-This technique helps the parent to resolve issues with his or her own infancy-experiences in order to restore secure attachment with the infant.
+They might share some of their thoughts about the behavior of the child with the parent and by doing so offering the parent an alternative way of experiencing the child.
+This technique helps the parent to resolve issues with their own infancy-experiences in order to restore secure attachment with the infant.
 And it helps lower the risk for psychopathological developments of the child in the future.

 Group art therapy

 Group art therapy gives the child a safe environment to access their emotions through a creative medium in the presence of a therapist.
 This nonverbal therapeutic practice alleviates the stress that a child may feel when trying to find the words to express themselves; thus it helps rebuild social skills and gain trust in others.
 Studies have also found that this practice can alleviate self-harm engagement.
 This method of psychotherapy has been found particularly helpful for children who exhibit autism, anxeity, and behavior disorders.

 Group art therapy has eight subcategories of specific mechanisms of change.
 Among them are: